lukes611/phdThesis/readme.txt

 		12. Be sure in include the complexity discussion of SIFT in section 3.14 that I gave you the reference for. sift complexity
-				N = N^2 is the no. pixels in the image w = gausian filter size
-				s = number of octaves
-				α,a = the fraction of extrema in the image [0-1] β,b = fraction of extrema which are features [0-1]
-				γ,y = additional keypoints found after rotation is investigated x = the size of the descriptor neighbourhood
+				N = N^2 is the no. pixels in the image w = gausian filter size  eg 5 s = number of octaves eg. 3 α,a = the fraction of extrema in the image [0-1] eg .006 β,b = fraction of extrema which are features [0-1] eg .35 γ,y = additional keypoints found after rotation is investigated, eg .0004 x = the size of the descriptor neighbourhood eg 8

 				number key-points = (αβ + γ)(N^2)
 				number of operations = complexity = N^2(s(4w^2 + 100a + 156) + 1520x^2(ab + y))
 				number of operations per feature (f=num features) = N^2(1520fx^2 + 48s) + 100sf

+				complexity given feature percentage: f
+				feature percentage is
+				N^2(s(4w^2 + 100*0.006 + 156) + 1520x^2f)

 			surf complexity
 				from: https://github.com/herbertbay/SURF
 				N = N^2 is number of pixels
-				s = num octaves
+				s = num octaves, eg 3
-				u = sample scalar
+				u = sample scalar eg 3
 				f = fraction of pixels which are features create integral image: N^2 + N ops fast hessian: [668(N/u*2^i)^2 for i in range(1,s)]